Utilizing Personal Goodwill for Tax Savings When Buying or Selling a Business

 Determining the percentage of the sale price allocated to the shareholder’s personal goodwill requires advanced planning and should be well-documented.
 It is advisable to contact a tax advisor to work with an experienced and credentialed business appraiser to determine the value of the personal goodwill.

 The use of personal goodwill is one of many strategies that should be addressed by business owners well in advance of transitioning their business.
-Find out more about Anders Exit Planning Services, or contact our Exit Planning team to discuss personal goodwill and other ongoing educational opportunities for business owners.
+Find out more about Anders Business Transition Planning Services, or contact our Business Transition Planning team to discuss personal goodwill and other ongoing educational opportunities for business owners.